eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-12.md

 ### `xps_file.h`

-The code below has the contents of the header file for `xps_file`.
+The code below has the contents of the header file for `xps_file.c`.
 Have a look at it and make a copy of it in your codebase.

 :::details **expserver/src/disk/xps_file.h**